Our Teach Abroad program in Myanmar is perfect for the adventure traveler looking to make a positive impact on their host community.

 2. Submit Basic Program Information: The first step in our application portal will be basic things like your chosen start date, etc.

-3. Submit your deposit: A $300 deposit is required in order to apply for the program.
+3. Submit your Application Fee: A $300 fee is required in order to apply for the program.
 This is subtracted from your total program fee.
-If we are unable to accept you following your interview (very unlikely!) we will refund your deposit in full.
+If we are unable to accept you following your interview (very unlikely!) we will refund your application fee in full.

 4. Complete Application & Documents: Provide more detailed information about yourself in Part 2 of the application.
 In this section, you’ll tell us more information like your work history, motivations for joining the program, travel history, and emergency contacts.
 You will also submit your documents (below) within your portal account.

-5. Skype Interview: Once you have submitted your online application and paid your application deposit, you will be asked to schedule a video interview with a Greenheart Travel representative.
+5. Skype Interview: Once you have submitted your online application and paid your application fee, you will be asked to schedule a video interview with a Greenheart Travel representative.

 6. You’re Accepted!
 Woohoo!
 We are usually able to accept people within 1-2 weeks of their interviews.

-7. Commitment Deposit: Once you are accepted to the program, you will need to submit a $300 commitment deposit within 14 days to confirm your spot on the program.
-Once you submit your commitment deposit you will unlock the acceptance portion of your portal, which includes things like pre-departure videos, travel and arrival information, the Greenheart Travel Atlas, and more.
+7. Commitment Payment: Once you are accepted to the program, you will need to submit a $300 commitment payment within 14 days to confirm your spot on the program.
+Once you submit your commitment payment you will unlock the acceptance portion of your portal, which includes things like pre-departure videos, travel and arrival information, the Greenheart Travel Atlas, and more.

 9. Book your flights, and get ready for your adventure to Myanmar!